olamoyegun/-AI-Driven-Facility-Design/README.md

-# AI-Driven Refinery Design Transformation Using AVEVA E3D PML Macros
+# AI-Driven Refinery Design Transformation Using PML Macros

 ## Overview

-This project demonstrates how Generative AI can support oil and gas facility redesign by preserving engineering expertise from existing AVEVA E3D models.
+This project demonstrates how Generative AI can support oil and gas facility redesign by preserving engineering expertise from existing 3D models.

 The proof-of-concept focuses on exporting PML macros from an existing mechanical equipment model with connected piping, then using AI to generate a modified design based on an engineering prompt.